 Music lovers who are familiar with this work know how important the organ part is in Schmitt’s Psalm, which also features a soprano solo in addition to the large mixed chorus and large orchestra.
 I saw Psalm 47 performed at the National Cathedral in Washington, DC in 2001, where the massive pipe organ in that space filled the hall and shook the rafters.
 It was truly a sonic “experience.”

 On recordings, one can get the same sense of this in the 1973 Jean Martinon/ORTF performance on EMI, which benefits from the powerful pipe organ of the Salle Wagram in Paris.
 That recording features the legendary Gaston Litaize on the organ, and he does marvelous things with the part.
 That highly effective recording has been uploaded to YouTube.

-Another successful treatment of the organ part in Psaume XLVII is on the 1952 premiere recording of the work, made in the presence of the composer at the Palais de Chaillot by Georges Tzipine, the Chorale Elisabeth Brasseur and the Paris Conservatoire Orchestra.
+Another successful treatment of the organ part in Psaume XLVII is on the 1952 premiere recording of the work, made in the presence of the composer at the Palais de Chaillot by conductor Georges Tzipine, the Chorale Elisabeth Brasseur and the Paris Conservatoire Orchestra.

 Aside from a small cache of unpublished juvenilia written when the composer was between the ages of 14 and 17, there are just two works for solo organ, composed decades apart from one another in 1899 and 1946.
 [Note: See the 7/15/17 update below for information about an additional newly rediscovered solo organ composition by Schmitt, and which corrects erroneous cataloging of Schmitt’s solo organ works.]

 The earlier of the two published works is an organ prelude, which Schmitt titled Prière.
 It is a meditation — quiet and contemplative — that bears little resemblance to the musical style the composer would adopt just a few short years later.
 Listening to the Prière, I hear influences of Schmitt’s teacher and mentor Gabriel Fauré.
 But in its plaintive sounds I am also reminded of the organ works of Sigfrid Karg-Elert, the German/English composer who lived from 1877 to 1933.

-[Considering that Karg-Elert was Schmitt’s junior by seven years, one could speculate on who may have been influencing whom.]
+[Considering that Karg-Elert was Schmitt’s junior by seven years, one could speculate on who may have been influencing whom …]

 The Prière received its premiere recording only this year, in a Reference Recordings recital of French organ music by the American organist Jan Kraybill performing on the new Casavant organ at the Kauffman Center for the Performing Arts in Kansas City, Missouri, USA.